EA-Emurgo-Labs/elabs-backend/docs/dev-guide.md

 ## DB transaction layer

-We use the internal modules to write db transactions found here: `Internal.Wallet.DB.Sqlite`.
+We use the internal modules to write db transactions found here: `Internal.Wallet.DB.Sql`.
 We write transactions within the `ReaderT SqlBackend m a` monad reader.
 Everything inside the reader is atomic, and the transaction would roll back in case of an exception.
 Because of this property, we don't mix logic within the transaction logic and are thoughtful about how to use exceptions.